BuildOnViction/docs/docs/whitepaper.md

 where that block or state is not present, the masternodes lose their entire deposit"* (see [here](#finality).

-**Tomochain** keeps that standardization in the design so that one block is considered as irreversible if it collects at least $\frac{3}{4}$ signatures of all masternodes committee.
+**TomoChain** keeps that standardization in the design so that one block is considered as irreversible if it collects at least $\frac{3}{4}$ signatures of all masternodes committee.
 The time-line of blockchain creation process, checking finality and mark the block as immutable is described as in